Lucky4Luuk/lux_shader/README.md

 Thanks!

 ## TODO
-- Octree traversal to improve the speed of raytracing outside - IMPORTANT
+- Octree traversal to improve the speed of raytracing outside
-- In the GI step, sample the skybox, for nice soft shadows (sun has a size) and better sun contribution
+- In the GI step, sample the skybox, for nice soft shadows (sun has a size) and better sun contribution (also fixes bug with attenuation)
-- Invalidate old GI samples based on depth to remove lots of artifacting - IMPORTANT
+- Invalidate old GI samples based on depth to remove lots of artifacting
+- Implement different block types
+- Denoise the GI samples stored
+- Compose all passes correctly, so entities and such are still visible

 ## Notes
 ### Voxelization